-Short boards (under 9'): Great for surfing.
-Short boards are more maneuverable than long boards.
-Boards designed specifically for kids are typically around 8' long.
+Short boards (under 9 ft.): Great for surfing and/or kids.
+Short boards are more maneuverable than long boards, making them great for surfing waves.
+Boards designed specifically for kids are typically around 8 ft. long.

-Medium boards (9' to 12'): Ideal for all-around use on calm lakes and in the surf.
+Medium boards (9 ft. to 12 ft.): Ideal for all-around use on calm lakes and in the surf.

-Long boards (12.6' or 14'): Great for racing or touring.
+Long boards (12.6 ft. or 14 ft.): Great for fast paddling and long-distance touring.
 Long boards are faster than short and medium boards and they tend to track straighter.
-If you’re interested in racing or touring, you’ll need a long board to either keep up with the competition or to paddle several miles to your campsite.
+If you’re interested in paddling fast or touring long distances, consider a long board.
+Longer boards also give you more room for storing gear when you’re touring.

-Board width is an important factor in determining stability.
+Board width is another important factor in determining stability.
 SUPs are made up to 36" wide to accommodate a variety of body types.

 Wide boards (about 31" or wider): Wide boards are more stable than narrow boards, making them easier to stand on.
 However, they are slower than narrow boards.